Chart Color Schemes

 Balgowlah Heights features high concentrations of family households, with a higher-than-average median household size

-Family households compose 90.0% of all households, including 60.0% couples with children, 22.4% couples without children, and 6.2% single parent families.
-Non-family households constitute the remaining 10.0%, with lone person households at 10.6% and group households comprising 0.3%.
-The median household size is 3.3 people, larger than the Greater Sydney average of 2.7.
+Family households account for 90.0% of all households, including 60.0% couples with children, 22.4% couples without children, and 6.2% single parent families.
+Non-family households make up the remaining 10.0%, with lone person households at 10.6% and group households comprising 0.3% of the total.
+The median household size is 3.3 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households